wehu5/cse134-hw1/answers.md

 Safari (Webkit) Feature Status (Apple): https://webkit.org/status/
 2. In version 53, Chrome introduced Shadow DOM v1.
 3. The version was released on August 30th, 2016.
 4. Google released the non beta version of Chrome on December 11th, 2008 for Windows XP.
+Therefore, Dec 11th will be the 15th birthday for Chrome.

 -----
 ### Q13 Testing Different or Older Browsers